 For its part, Dropbox encrypts your data to a 128-bit AES standard while files are in motion, and then to a 256-bit AES standard when at rest.
 It also offers two-factor authentication for decrypting files, to prevent unauthorized users from gaining access to them.
 Paying customers can also remotely wipe sync files should they lose a relevant device.
 Version rollback even lets you replace updated files for differing periods of time depending on your package, offering some measure of protection against ransomware.

-Google Drive offers comparable security features, though uses 256-bit AES encryption with files in transit and 128-bit AES encryption when at rest.
+Google Drive offers comparable security features, though it uses 256-bit AES encryption with files in transit and 128-bit AES encryption when at rest.
 It also supports two-factor authentication and Cloud Identity features for businesses.
 Drive meets standards like ISO 27017, PCI DSS, FedRAM, FISC Compliance, and more.
 You can check the full list here.